snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ### Stage 3: Final touches

-My husband and I free-hand painted these mountains ~5 years ago by gradually mixing in larger and larger amounts of [BM Hemlock](https://www.benjaminmoore.com/en-us/paint-colors/color/719/hemlock) with [BM Ice Mist](https://www.benjaminmoore.com/en-us/paint-colors/color/oc-67/ice-mist) (the existing wall color) as we moved from the background to foreground.
-The kids didn't want to cover them up, so I came up with two ways to *try* and tie the room together.
+My husband and I free-hand painted these mountains ~5 years ago by gradually mixing in larger and larger amounts of [BM Hemlock](https://www.benjaminmoore.com/en-us/paint-colors/color/719/hemlock) with [BM Ice Mist](https://www.benjaminmoore.com/en-us/paint-colors/color/oc-67/ice-mist) (the existing wall color) as we moved from the background to foreground. :mountain: :mountain_snow: The kids didn't want to cover them up, so I came up with two ways to *try* and tie the room together: (1) [**glow-in-the-dark stars** around the walls](#stars) and (2) [**transitioning the mountains** to the sunset](#fabric-mountains).

 ![Organization](../assets/img/acoustic-mountains1.jpg){: .mx-auto.d-block :}

-**Glow-in-the-dark stars.** I added [these stars](https://www.amazon.com/dp/B08GJMDXL9) to the ceiling, then extended them down around the room, above the mountains on the walls and to the acoustic panels (onto these [flat-head push pins](https://www.amazon.com/dp/B0F4MW4PFM) to stick). :night_with_stars:
+<span id="stars"></span>**Glow-in-the-dark stars.** I added [these stars](https://www.amazon.com/dp/B08GJMDXL9) to the ceiling, then extended them down around the room, above the mountains on the walls and to the acoustic panels (onto these [flat-head push pins](https://www.amazon.com/dp/B0F4MW4PFM) to stick). :night_with_stars:

 ![Organization](../assets/img/acoustic-mountains2.jpg){: .mx-auto.d-block :}
 *Ha, yes, I put the sun onto the ceiling light fixture, then arranged the planets in order around it...* :sun_with_face: :ringed_planet: :stars:

-**Fabric mountain range.** To soften the abrupt transition from the mountains to the "sunset", I brought paint swatches to the [Fabric Corner in Arlington](https://www.fabriccornerinc.com/) to find some similarly-colored [batik cotton fabric](https://hoffmancaliforniafabrics.net/php/catalog/fabricshop.php?a=sc&Category=90) that I could cut into the shape of a mountain, seal the edges with [Dritz Fray Check](https://www.dickblick.com/items/dritz-fray-check-liquid-seam-sealant-34-oz-bottle/), and attach with [clear push pins](https://www.amazon.com/dp/B09ZL7KQMD).
-I think it looks *weird* so I might change this up... :mountain:
+<span id="fabric-mountains"></span>**Fabric mountain range.** To soften the abrupt transition from the mountains to the "sunset", I brought paint swatches to the [Fabric Corner in Arlington](https://www.fabriccornerinc.com/) to find some similarly-colored [batik cotton fabric](https://hoffmancaliforniafabrics.net/php/catalog/fabricshop.php?a=sc&Category=90) that I could cut into the shape of a mountain, edge-seal to prevent fraying with [Dritz Fray Check](https://www.dickblick.com/items/dritz-fray-check-liquid-seam-sealant-34-oz-bottle/) glue, and attach with [clear push pins](https://www.amazon.com/dp/B09ZL7KQMD). :scissors: :pushpin: I think it looks *weird* so I might change this up... 	:thinking:

 ![Organization](../assets/img/acoustic-mountains3.jpg){: .mx-auto.d-block :}